mrharmonies/goalseek/README.md

 5. `...` is variadic variable where you set to initialize the function

 # usage example
+To use this library, just include `#include "goalseek.h"` to your code.
 ```C
 #include <stdio.h>
 #include "goalseek.h"